lyne-design-system/lyne-documentation/content/about/index.md

 ### Glossary
 A Design System is a complex topic and introduces many new concepts, new tools and has its very distinct vocabulary, terminology and jargon.

 Due to that we created a [glossary](/about/glossary/).
-Its the base of our shared language for a better common understanding a clear communication.
+It's the base of our shared language for a better common understanding and a clear communication.

 The glossary acts as our dictionary since people from different disciplines are participating within the Lyne Design System.